 - 8.5 We find that the State Commission has taken the actual expenses trued-up for FY 2008-09 as the base.
-The State Commission should have at least allowed the actual basic pay and DA increase, pay revision and terminal benefits over the actual base year expenses without accounting for increase in manpower from 2008-09 to 2012-13. - 34.
+The State Commission should have at least allowed the actual basic pay and DA increase, pay revision and terminal benefits over the actual base year expenses without accounting for increase in manpower from 2008-09 to 2012-13. - 30.
 However, Hon'ble Commission has restricted employee cost attributable to the staff strength as on 31.03.2009 without allowing any allowance towards the requirement of additional man power owing to the growth in business.
-Hon'ble Commission may kindly note that the expenses disallowed on enhanced working strength constitute 4.25% of the employee cost for the year , which is reasonable with regard to the business growth during the period of 3 years from 01.04.2009 to 31.03.2012.
-Hence the employee cost may kindly be approved in full. - (vii) Treatment of revenue deficit. - 35.
-Hon'ble Commission has determined the revenue gap for the year but the order is silent as to the treatment of approved revenue gap.
-It is humbly requested that the Hon'ble Commission may specify the same.
+Hon'ble Commission may kindly note that the expenses disallowed on enhanced working strength constitute 5.40 % of the employee cost for the year , which is reasonable with regard to the business growth during the period of 4 years from 01.04.2009 to 31.03.2013.
+Hence the employee cost may kindly be approved in full.